frontdevguy/calgary-building-energy/README.md

 ## Challenges Faced
 ### Lack of Monthly Energy Data
 - The dataset contained only **yearly energy data**, making it **impossible to analyze seasonal variations in energy consumption**.
-- Without **monthly or seasonal breakdowns**, we could not determine how **heating and cooling demands fluctuate throughout the year**.

 ### High Null Values in ENERGY STAR Score
 - The **ENERGY STAR Score field contained a significant number of missing values**, making it **unusable for benchmarking energy efficiency**.